nclman/esp32-soil-moisture/README.md

 1. Export your sketch as binary from in Arduino IDE
 2. Upload the binary to your Firebase Cloud Storage and copy the URL with access token
 3. In your RTDB, create a pathname "/firmware/\<model id\>" where \<model id\> is a name you give to your family of devices.
 Under this path, create two key-value pairs:
-  - "latest" : "0.0.1"  - where "0.0.1" is a version number greater than what is currently on the device
+  - "latest" : "0.0.1"  - where "0.0.1" is a version number greater than what is currently on the device.
+This number must also match the version numbers in the binary.
   - "url" : <url with access token>   - paste the value from (2).
 4. In your RTDB, set "update" to **true**